Pooja14n/credit-risk-classification/README.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )
 If none of the models are recommended, please justify the reasoning.

+As the data was highly overweighted towards one of the target variables (healthy loans).